Pistonite/watt-finder/README.md

 # watt-finder.github.io
-Watt Shop Item Calculation for Pokemon Sw/Sh
+Watt Shop Item Calculation for Pokemon Sw/Sh.
+Access the app [here](https://watt-finder.github.io)

 ## How to Use?